dotnet/docs-maui/docs/macios/universal-links.md

 #if IOS || MACCATALYST
                 lifecycle.AddiOS(ios =>
                 {
-                    ios.FinishedLaunching((app, data) => HandleAppLink(app.UserActivity));
+                    // Universal link delivered to FinishedLaunching after app launch. ios.FinishedLaunching((app, data) => HandleAppLink(app.UserActivity));
-                    ios.ContinueUserActivity((app, userActivity, handler) => HandleAppLink(userActivity));
+                    // Universal link delivered to ContinueUserActivity when the app is running or suspended. ios.ContinueUserActivity((app, userActivity, handler) => HandleAppLink(userActivity));

-                    if (OperatingSystem.IsIOSVersionAtLeast(13) || OperatingSystem.IsMacCatalystVersionAtLeast(13))
+                    // Only required if using Scenes for multi-window support. if (OperatingSystem.IsIOSVersionAtLeast(13) || OperatingSystem.IsMacCatalystVersionAtLeast(13))
                     {
-                        ios.SceneWillConnect((scene, sceneSession, sceneConnectionOptions)
+                        // Universal link delivered to SceneWillConnect after app launch ios.SceneWillConnect((scene, sceneSession, sceneConnectionOptions)
                             => HandleAppLink(sceneConnectionOptions.UserActivities.ToArray()
                                 .FirstOrDefault(a => a.ActivityType == Foundation.NSUserActivityType.BrowsingWeb)));
-                        ios.SceneContinueUserActivity((scene, userActivity) => HandleAppLink(userActivity));
+                        // Universal link delivered to SceneContinueUserActivity when the app is running or suspended ios.SceneContinueUserActivity((scene, userActivity) => HandleAppLink(userActivity));
                     }
                 });